Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Preliminaries

 \subsection{Space of compatible almost complex structures}

-We follow the conventions of \cite[Section 1.3]{scarpa2020hitchin}, except for the minus sign in front of (\ref{hamilton}).
+We follow the conventions of \cite[Section 1.3]{scarpa2020hitchin}, except for the opposite sign convention in (\ref{hamilton}).
 Fix a compact complex manifold $M$ and a K\"ahler form $\omega$, and let $\mathcal{J}$ be the set of \textit{compatible almost complex structures} on $M$, i.e.

 For $J\in\mathcal{J}$, denote by $g_{(\omega,J)}$ the Riemannian metric on $M$ defined by $\omega$ and $J$: